-Thalamos.PNGMersey Care has successfully transitioned which means that all statutory Mental Health Act forms must be completed using Thalamos.
-It’s the Trust’s expectation that you use this new process, so all admission, community treatment order, hospital, treatment and discharge forms must now be completed on Thalamos.
-All local authorities (approved mental health professionals) have gone live with Thalamos so will send forms to Mersey Care electronically.
+Thalamos.PNGMersey Care successfully transitioned which means that all statutory Mental Health Act forms (for services using Rio only) should be completed using Thalamos.
+It’s the Trust’s expectation that you use this new process.
+All admission, community treatment order, hospital, treatment and discharge forms should be completed on Thalamos.
+Local authorities (approved mental health professionals) have gone live with Thalamos so will send forms to Mersey Care electronically.

 If you have a Thalamos account but need something changing or are having access issues please contact Informatics Merseyside IT Service Desk: http://selfservice.xmerseyhc.nhs.uk/ or phone: 0151 296 7070.